Jonasmalmlof/TDTS04/README.md

 Questions and answers.

 ## Assignment 2:
 Net Ninny Proxy Server.
 A simple firewall to remove access to websites that have specific keywords in either the URL or in text on the website.
+Read [usermanual.txt](assignment 2 - Ruby/usermanual.txt) for more information.

 ## Assignment 3:
 More questions and answers.